ycpcs/cs335-spring2022/labs/dns_attack.md

 _scapy_, _netwib_ and _netwox_ references can be found in the [Resources](../resources/index.html) page.

 ### Additional Tasks
-- Demonstrate the attack (tasks 3.1 and 3.2) using netwox.
+- Demonstrate the attack (tasks 3.1) using netwox.
 - You must provide a screenshot of the network traffic with each attack.

 ### Grading